Women’s Tennis Caps Weekend with 4-3 Comeback Win at William & Mary

 Facing William & Mary, the Tribe secured the doubles point with victories at No. 1 and No. 3 doubles.
 Sia Chaudry and Francesca Davis won 6-3 at No. 1 doubles against Radulova and Maria Turchetto.
 Emma Pell and Yaelle Vaissaud clinched the doubles point for William & Mary with a 6-2 victory over Anika Lemus and Wai at No. 3 doubles.

-In singles, The Tribe's Tilda Larsson opened singles play with a win at No. 2 singles, defeating Radulova 6-3, 6-2, putting William & Mary ahead 2-0.
+In singles, the Tribe's Tilda Larsson opened singles play with a win at No. 2 singles, defeating Radulova 6-3, 6-2, putting William & Mary ahead 2-0.
 Candy Wai then fell to Rebeka Svabikova at No. 5 singles, 7-6(4), 6-2, extending William & Mary's lead to 3-0.

-Liberty started their comeback with Daniella O'Neill Garcia's straight-set victory over Chaudry, 7-5, 6-4, at No. 1 singles.
+Liberty started its comeback with Daniella O'Neill Garcia's straight-set victory over Chaudry, 7-5, 6-4, at No. 1 singles.
 Joseph followed with a three-set win at No. 6 singles, dominating the third set, 4-6, 6-4, 6-0, against Alexia Gonzalez-Galino, .
 Milana Tsulygina leveled the score at 3-3 in No. 4 match, earning a 6-3, 3-6, 6-3 triumph over Mira Kernagis.

 Turchetto clinched the fourth point and match victory in the No. 3 singles match against Davis.
-The Junior responded after a disappointing first set, earning a narrow second set, ousting the Tribe with a 1-6, 7-5, 6-2 triumph to close out the weekend.
+The junior responded after a disappointing first set, earning a narrow second set, ousting the Tribe with a 1-6, 7-5, 6-2 triumph to close out the weekend.

 Singles Competition